 Fewer than a third of supply chain management professionals view their collaborative processes as being “effective,” according to data from Flexis.
 It’s a troubling statistic, because as every supply chain manager knows, collaboration is crucial for a fully optimized supply chain.
 Supply chain optimization, however, is complex, encompassing everything from warehouse operational performance to logistics planning and more.
 From choosing the right logistics management software to perfecting the order fulfillment process, there are countless processes, steps and decisions that can have an impact on the supply chain.

-We set out to demystify supply chain optimization by compiling a list of 50 expert tips you can put to use to improve supplier relationships, implement better QA best practices, increase your end-to-end visibility and more.
-By putting these expert tips and strategies into practice, you’ll be on the path to a more efficient, optimized supply chain.
+We set out to demystify supply chain optimization by compiling a list of 50 expert tips and supply chain optimization examples you can put to use to improve supplier relationships, implement better QA best practices, increase your end-to-end visibility and more.
+By putting these expert tips, strategies, and supply chain optimization techniques into practice, you’ll be on the path to a more efficient, optimized supply chain.

 - Building and maintaining relationships in your supply chain